 How is your school marking WFD?

-There are various ways schools can recognise World Food Day in and outside of the class and can help children better grasp the concept of food insecurity while learning about what they can do to help feed current and future generations.
+There are various ways schools can recognise WFD in and outside of the class.
+These activities can help children better grasp the concept of food insecurity.
+This, whilst also learning about what they can do to help feed current and future generations.